Tuesday, July 9, 2024

 Variations:

 Chocolate: Add 2 Heaping Tablespoons of Cocoa Powder to Dry Ingredients.
 1/2 Cup Optional Chocolate Chips and/or Nuts may also be added to dry Ingredients.
+May be topped with Sugar or Cinnamon-Sugar as soon as it comes out of the oven, or it can be cooled and frosted, if you prefer.

 Cinnamon: Add Scant Tablespoon Cinnamon to Dry Ingredients.
 Top with abundant Cinnamon Sugar after baking, while still hot.

 Apple: Reduce water by 1/2 cup.
 Add Cinnamon to Dry ingredients (1 to 3 teaspoons, depending on how much you like Cinnamon) Add 1 1/2 Cups Grated Fresh Apple to wet ingredients.
 Depending on the moisture in your apple, you may wish to add up to a 1/4 cup more water at this point.
 Optional nuts can also be added.
+Top generously with Cinnamon-Sugar as soon as you remove it from the oven.

 Other Variations: Once you have the mix and the pattern, you can create as many variations as your creativity allows!
 I've made lots of other variations on this over the years, but have not recorded them all.
 Lemon, Spice (using a bit of molasses in place of some water), etc.